adnammit/notes/security.md

 		* the whole attack pattern is very predictable -- here's a URL, a cookie and a req body, and you know how to forge a request
 		* an anti-forgery token injects randomness that the attacker cannot predict nor fabricate
 		* the anti-forgery token is not a part of the user cookie -- where the heck does it come from?
-			- **to-do**: the token can't just live in client code -- it would be visible. how is it stored/retrieved by legitimate clients?
+			- **to-do**: the token can't just live in client code -- it would be visible to attackers. how is it stored/retrieved by legitimate clients?
 		* it is sent along with the auth token -- these two pieces of data together should be used to secure any endpoint that modifies data or has any side effects
 		* the (legitimate) client js code knows to attach the anti-forgery token to these requests -- the malicious site won't know to do that, or it won't know the token (hopefully)
 	- validate the referrer
-		* valid that requests don't originate externally (the referrer -- the attacker's website -- is embedded in the request header)
+		* the referrer -- the attacker's website -- is embedded in the request header
+		* valid that requests don't originate externally
-		* the referrer is in each request header
+		* however referrer can be spoofed so this is only helpful in combination with other measures
 	- other:
 		* native browser defenses (CORS)
 		* fraud detection patterns (no activity all day and then all of a sudden the user is transferring $1000000?)